Clinical trials for cancer in San Antonio

 - What information will be gathered about you

-Standard treatment is a treatment that experts agree is appropriate, accepted and widely used.
+Standard treatment is a treatment experts agree is appropriate, accepted and widely used.
 As with any treatment, it will have side effects.
 For example, the standard treatment for some blood cancers may only be somewhat effective, in these instances, you may want to consider a clinical trial.

 Randomization enables doctors to compare new treatments with standard treatments.
 Patients are divided into different groups at random.
 The control group receives the best standard treatment available and the treatment group receives the treatment under study.
-Sometimes a placebo may be used, but rarely in cancer studies.
+Sometimes a placebo may be used, but this happens rarely in cancer studies.

 Types of clinical trials we offer